 7 Toxic Reasons To Ditch Dryer Sheets

-Unless you live in a nudist colony, wearing clothes and washing clothes is a part of life.
+Unless you live in a nudist colony, wearing and washing clothes is a part of life.
 Of course, some of us may hang our clothes to dry on a line, but I would guess, most of us choose the modern-day dryer.

-If this is true, one of the most toxic things we do, on a regular basis, is the use of fabric softener or dryer sheets (we’ll pick on laundry detergent another day).
+If this is true, one of the most toxic things we do, on a regular basis, is use fabric softener or dryer sheets (we'll pick on laundry detergent another day).
 Those perfume-laden (even fragrance-free) sheets and liquid are full of toxic chemicals.

 Chemicals that infiltrate the clothes we wear, which in turn get on our skin and absorbed into our body.
 And according to my mother's neurologist, and other experts in this arena, contribute to dysfunction and disease of the nervous system.

 So here's the deal…don't pick up a box of dryer sheets or fabric softener and expect to see a list of ingredients like you would a box of cereal.
 That is because there are no laws in place which require the manufacturers of these products to list all the chemicals used.

 Often, what you see listed is something along the lines of “biodegradable cationic softeners”.
 These so-called softeners that make our clothes fluffy and static-free, are toxic chemicals which build up in our body, and, over time can wreak havoc on our nervous system.

 Studies have looked at what chemicals are “released” by laundry products, like dryer sheets, since manufacturers don't have to disclose the ingredients used in them.
 One study found more than 25 “volatile” air pollutants — including carcinogens, acetaldehyde and benzene.
 Another, found the fumes to cause irritation of eyes, nose, throat, and lungs.